ARCHIVED — Vol. 147, No. 10 — May 8, 2013

-His Excellency the Governor General in Council, on the recommendation of the Minister of Canadian Heritage and the Public Service Commission, pursuant to section 21 of the Public Service Employment Act (see footnote a), hereby makes the annexed Appointment or Deployment of Alternates Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Human Resources and Skills Development, pursuant to the definition of “wholly or substantially” in subsection 42(1) and to subsection 89(1) (see footnote a) of the Canada Pension Plan (see footnote b), makes the annexed Regulations Amending the Canada Pension Plan Regulations.

 COMING INTO FORCE